johannmkammiste/backingtrackplayer/README.md

 1. **Install Raspberry Pi OS with the Desktop and do the initial setup**

-   The author used a Raspberrry Pi 3 A+ with Raspberry Pi OS 64-bit Bookworm.
+   The author used a Raspberrry Pi 3 A+ with Raspberry Pi OS 32-bit Bookworm.
 2. **Update your Raspberry Pi and install required programs**

-   First update and install the browser and unclutter.
+   First update and install the browser and PortAudio.
     ```bash
     sudo apt update && sudo apt upgrade -y
     sudo apt install --no-install-recommends chromium-browser
-    sudo apt install unclutter
+    sudo apt install portaudio19-dev
     ```
-   Then install the program.
+   Then install the program (and PortAudio).
    ```bash
    git clone https://github.com/johannmkammiste/backingtrackplayer backingtrackplayer
    cd backingtrackplayer